i-am-raahul-m/MLP-Mnist-Handwritten-Digits/README.md

 ### Sample Predictions

-Here are some sample predictions made by the model:
+Here is a sample prediction made by the model:

 |     Input Image     | Predicted Label |
 |---------------------|-----------------|